-In celebration of International Coffee Day, which takes place on Monday 1 October, we wanted to share with you some of the some of the best (and most unusual) ways that coffee is enjoyed across the globe.
+In celebration of International Coffee Day, which takes place on 1 October every year, we wanted to share with you some of the best (and most unusual) ways that coffee is enjoyed across the globe.
 So when you head off on your travels, you’ll know exactly what to order and how to drink it!

 Australia- Flat White